simonplend/workshop-node-validation-essentials/workshop/03-generated-schema-types/README.md

 This gives you the same type and static type checking behaviour that `json-schema-to-ts` provides, but with schema generation built in as well.

+## Further reading

+TODO: Pull in from email.

 ## ⏭️ Next part